Erika Nyström

 Erika Nyström (born 13 September 1983) is a professional Finnish–Cypriot female beach volleyball player.
 Her twin sister, Emilia, is also a beach volleyball player.
 She stands 1.79 m tall and weighs 65 kg.
-Erika is the first born of the identical twins and they are both from Muurame, Finland.
+Erika is the first born of the identical twins from Muurame, Finland.

 She was scheduled to compete for Cyprus at the 2022 Commonwealth Games, but due to an injury she was replaced by Manolina Konstantinou.